 Dogs are reliable, not seducers

 Use loaded words, sweet ones, and flattering ones.
-Make them feel better, spun fantasies for them, and give them promises.
+Make them feel better, spin fantasies for them, and give them promises.
 They will not just listen, but start falling for you.

 Danger of Demonic Words